-This EU-US Privacy Shield Policy (the “Policy”) sets forth the privacy principles that TechTarget follows with respect to transfers of personal information from the European Union (EU) to the United States (US).
+This EU-US/Swiss-US Privacy Shield Policy (the “Policy”) sets forth the privacy principles that TechTarget follows with respect to transfers of Personal Information from the European Union (“EU”), the United Kingdom, and Switzerland to the United States (“US”).

-The United States Department of Commerce and the European Commission have agreed on a set of data protection principles (the EU-US Privacy Shield, hereafter referred to as the “Privacy Shield”) which are designed to replace the previously invalidated EU-US Safe Harbor Framework.
-The Privacy Shield principles are a set of guidelines that establishes an adequacy standard which governs transfers of personal information between EU and the US in a manner that has been deemed adequate to protect such personal information under EU law.
+The United States Department of Commerce, the European Commission, and the Swiss government have agreed certain data protection principles (the EU-US Privacy Shield and the Swiss-US Privacy Shield, hereafter collectively referred to as the “Privacy Shield”) which are designed to replace the previously invalidated EU-US and Swiss-US Safe Harbor Frameworks.
+The Privacy Shield principles are guidelines that establish an adequacy standard which governs transfers of Personal Information between the EU and the US and Switzerland and the US in a manner that has been deemed adequate to protect such Personal Information under each country’s applicable laws.
 Consistent with its pledge to protect personal privacy, TechTarget has self-certified and adheres to the Privacy Shield.

 To learn more about the Privacy Shield program, and to view our certification, please visit www.privacyshield.gov.

-This Policy applies to all personal information transferred to TechTarget in the US from the EU, in any manner or format including electronic, paper or verbal.
+This Policy applies to all Personal information transferred to TechTarget in the US from the EU and Switzerland, in any manner or format including electronic, paper or verbal.

 The following definitions shall apply throughout this Policy:

-“Personal Information” as defined under the European Union Directive 95/46/EC means data that personally identifies or may be used to personally identify a person, including an individual’s name in combination with country of birth, marital status, emergency contact, salary information, terms of employment, job qualifications (such as educational degrees earned), address, phone number, e-mail address, user ID, password, and identification numbers.
-Personal Data does not include data that is de-identified, anonymous, or publicly available. .
+“Personal Information” as defined under the European Union Directive 95/46/EC and the Federal Act on Data Protection means data that personally identifies or may be used to personally identify a person, including an individual’s name in combination with country of birth, marital status, emergency contact, salary information, terms of employment, job qualifications (such as educational degrees earned), address, phone number, e-mail address, user ID, password, and identification numbers.
+Personal Data does not include data that is de-identified, anonymous, or publicly available.
 Personal information does not include information that is encoded, anonymized, aggregated or publicly available information that has not been combined with non-public personal information.
-TechTarget does not collect sensitive personal information- personal information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, or that concerns health or sex life.
+TechTarget does not collect “sensitive personal information,” e.g., information that reveals race, ethnic origin, political opinions, religious or philosophical beliefs, ideological views or activities, trade union membership, social security measures, administrative or criminal proceedings or sanctions, or that concerns health or sex life.

 The privacy principles in this Policy are based on the principles set forth in the Privacy Shield.

-When TechTarget collects personal information directly from individual Members in the EU, it informs them about the purposes for which it collects and uses their personal information, the types of non-agent third parties, if any, to which TechTarget discloses that information, and the choices and means, if any, that TechTarget offers Members for limiting the use and disclosure of their personal information.
+When TechTarget collects Personal Information directly from individual Members in the EU and Switzerland, it informs them about the purposes for which it collects and uses their Personal Information, the types of non-Agent third parties, if any, to which TechTarget discloses that information, and the choices and means, if any, that TechTarget offers Members for limiting the use and disclosure of their Personal Information.